 And that’s fine.
-Female characters are allowed to be sexual in nature.
+Female characters are allowed to be sexual on their own terms.
 We don’t need to slut-shame every single female character who might deign to use sexuality to her advantage.
 Or even just for fun.
 Or because they’re bored.

 |Her lovingly-animated butt.|

 Basically, this shot only exists so we can be perverts.
-There is literally no other reason for this shot.
+There is literally no other reason for this shot to be framed the way it is.
 And that's when sexualization crosses the line into exploitation.

 It actually kind of undermines the fact that we’re supposed to think of her as a threat.
 Not that we aren't allowed think of her as a sexy threat, but in this moment, when all we can see is butt, she’s not being treated like a mysterious character with an unknown agenda.
 She’s being treated like… well, porn.

 Speaking of that….